ipa320/seneka_deployment_unit/README.md

 * rostopic pub /seneka_pick_and_place/goal seneka_pnp/QuanjoManipulationActionGoal

 This node manages the pick up process for a sensorsonde (REMEMBER: Watch at rviz and **HANDS ON THE RED BUTTONS**).
-There are multiple sleep commands in the code to enable visual trajectory checking with rviz before executing the trajectory.

-At first the node is planning a path to pickup the sensorsonde.

-Second the arms move through the waypoints saved in **..seneka_deployment_unit/seneka_pnp/common/teached_dual_arm_movement.def**.

 ##5.
 TODO
 ---------------------------------------------------------------------
 * Right now only the marker with id 1 is used for the detection!
-* Pick and Deploy Rear Pose
-* Switch to cammera with shutter
+* Switch to camera with shutter
 * Documentation

 ---------------------------------------------------------------------

 * Author: Matthias Nösner
-* Readme updated: 24.02.2014
+* Readme updated: 09.10.2014